 - Domestic Adoption–Parents Magazine: This website is sponsored by “Parents” magazine and does a nice job explaining the different types of adoption offered in the United States.
 You’ll also find stories from families who talk about their adoption experience.

 - Intercountry Adoption–Bureau of Consular Affairs–U.S. Department of State: This website offers information for United States citizens who are considering adopting children from abroad.
 Adoption between the U.S. and other countries is different than domestic adoptions and is governed by both the laws of the country in which a child lives and the country in which the adoptive parents live.
 According to U.S. law, there are two different inter-country adoption practices.
 These include the “Hague Convention” process and the “Non–Hague” Convention process.
 An American citizen who wishes to adopt a child must follow the process of the country for which the child is from.
-You can learn about the adoption practices in most foreign countries by clicking on the tool– “Learn about a Country’s Adoption Process”, then searching for a country in the drop down menu.
+You can learn about the adoption practices in most foreign countries by clicking “Country Information”, then searching for a country in the drop down menu.

 - Insurance Coverage for Fertility Treatments by State: The Resolve.org website provides visitors with a list of the 15 states that are mandated by law to provide infertility treatment.
 When you access the link you can look to see if your state is listed and then click to find out exactly what your insurance company is legally mandated by law to provide.
 If you don’t see your state listed, there is no law at this time that requires that insurance companies cover treatments such as IVF.
 However, your personal health insurance may offer coverage.